lciordas/Stepper-Motor-Precise-Control/README_TESTING.md

 ## Troubleshooting

 **ImportError: No module named 'machine'**
-- Make sure you're importing machine_mock before microstepper
+- Make sure you're importing machine_mock before stepper_motor
 - Check that conftest.py is in the same directory

 **Tests pass but hardware doesn't work**